baluimesa-dev/dashboard-host/README.md

 # Project Overview

 This diagram provides an overview of the architecture involving the Dashboard, its components, and data flows.
+Remote application for dashboard components can be found in https://github.com/baluimesa-dev/dashboard-remote

 ```mermaid
 flowchart TD